Time-resolved quantification of plasma accumulation induced by multi-pulse laser ablation using self-mixing interferometry: Discussion

 Quantitative considerations regarding the results for $\rho_e(t)$ should be taken carefully.
 Indeed, the proposed methodology might be improved by overcoming some of the assumptions which are still present in the model.
 First of all, plasma lifetime should be taken into account.
 In fact, ionized gases undergo fast recombination at standard pressures, with the electronic density decaying on scales ranging from \SIrange{e-7}{e-5}{s} \cite{verhoff_dynamics_2012,zhang_investigation_2009,choudhury_time_2016,harilal_ambient_2006}.
 Conversely a long-living plasma was assumed in the calculations.
 This may explain the differences between simulated and experimental optical paths in figures \ref{fig:ss-run1-17-plot-simulation} and \ref{fig:ss-run1-17-plot-elab}, where the experimental $\Delta p(t)$ curve undergoes a faster decay after the laser emission end.
 As a matter of fact, repetitive laser pulses can strongly increase the plasma lifetime within the locally rarefied plume volume, due to self-absorption and re-heating processes as it has been observed elsewhere \cite{sangines_two-color_2011,narayanan_increasing_2007,colao_comparison_2002}.
 Instead, after the pulse train finishes, the standard plasma lifetime determines the faster $\Delta p(t)$ decay within the vanishing plume.
 Also the $\rho_e(t)$ increase with the pulse repetition rate $f_p$ could be explainable in terms of such plasma lifetime enhancement.
 A model revision including the effects of the actual plasma lifetime might provide a more comprehensive tool for the study of plasma dynamics in ablation plumes.

-The refractive index model assumed as dominant the electronic contribution, neglecting the terms related to neutral atoms and heavy ions in Eq. \eqref{eq:refractive-mixture}.
+The refractive index model assumed as dominant the electronic contribution, neglecting the terms related to neutral atoms and heavy ions in equation \eqref{eq:refractive-mixture}.
 Though for sufficiently ionized gases these contributes are typically negligible \cite{ascoli-bartoli_wavelength_1960,breitling_shadowgraphic_1999,ostrovskaya_holographic_2008,amer_laser-ablation-induced_2009}, a second order correction might be required to accurately take into account the other plume species, which may cause a $\rho_e(t)$ underestimation since they give opposite sign contributions to $\Delta n(t)$.
 This, in combination with the previous considerations regarding the scaling constants $\epsilon$ and $\eta$, could explain the differences between materials, with $\rho_e(t)$ being slightly higher for stainless steel compared to titanium.
+A possible approach that can be proposed for future studies to distinguish the refractive index contributes from the different plume species would be the implementation of a two-wavelength self-mixing interferometer.
+Indeed, the usage of multiple probes at different wavelengths $\lambda_{0}$ would allow to discriminate between the plume components depending on their physical properties and their kind of dependence on $\lambda_0$ \cite{ostrovskaya_holographic_2008}.